tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/within estimator.md

 ## Time Fixed Effects

 Including time fixed effects controls for time trends that are constant across all groups in the panel data and potentially influence the dependent variable.
-In our analysis with the `Grunfeld` data set, examples of time trends could be economic cycles, policy changes or market trends impacting firms' investment decisions.
+In our analysis of the `Grunfeld` data set, examples of time trends could be economic cycles, policy changes, or market trends impacting firms' investment decisions.

 The model that incorporates both entity-specific and time fixed effects is called a **Two-way Fixed Effects model**.
 This model is very commonly used in causal inference analysis.